Forossa

 Unfortunately for Forossa, its war machine couldn’t support itself indefinitely.
 Without any obvious progress in its invasion, the country exhausted itself both militarily and likely economically until it finally collapsed.
 Descending into chaos, the remote land became a lawless zone dominated by banditry.
 Its citizens had to survive and knew only battle, so it comes as no surprise that they turned on each other to protect themselves or their families.
 But without a new unified state emerging from the ashes, many of these outlaws traveled to other lands to pillage resources elsewhere, somewhere less competitive.
 Among the places these former nationals scattered to was Drangleic since we can acquire a fair number of weapons connected to them at various parts of the continent.
 As for the Lion Knights, they became mercenaries in the wars of different countries, and Vengarl was no different.
 The former knight was eventually hired by the kingdom of Drangleic to help combat the giant incursion.

-Helmet of many bandits in the remote region of Forozza.
+Helmet of many bandits in the remote region of Forossa.

-The whole region of Forozza that was destroyed as a result of war ended up becoming a lawless zone.
-Its people fell to banditry and scattered to various places.
+The whole region of Forossa that was destroyed as a result of war ended up becoming a lawless zone.
+Its people fell to banditry and scattered to various lands.

-Axe of many bandits in the remote region of Forozza.
+Axe of many bandits in the remote region of Forossa.
 Solid make for a thief’s specialized weapon.

-The people of Forozza, which was destroyed by war, scattered and many lost themselves to wild thievery to live.
+The people of Forossa, which was destroyed by war, scattered and many lost themselves to wild thievery to live.
 The knights became mercenaries and threw themselves into the wars of various countries.

 According to Vengarl, he grew attached to the soldiers he fought and nearly died alongside despite only being a hired sword.
 He holds King Vendrick in particularly high esteem, even using more respectful language when mentioning him in Japanese dialogue.
 This brotherly bond on the battlefield gave him his own stake in the kingdom’s future, but it tells us so much more.
 Vengarl relates that his life of endless war blinded him to any other path besides it, and it is only after he was forced to experience peace that he came to realize his fatigue with fighting.
 The humanizing feelings that the mercenary experienced were likely the first hints to him craving deeper relationships with his fellow man than just kill or be killed.
 But the former knight would never deepen those bonds with his comrades.
-During a relentless battle in seemingly the Shaded Woods, Vengarl was beheaded.
+During a relentless battle in the Shaded Woods, Vengarl was beheaded — maybe he should of worn the Ring of Soul Protection he sells.
 This would have been the end of his tale had he not turned Undead, though his cause of death still brought him misfortune.

 I’d be lying if I said I didn’t care for what became of this country.
 I was a hired body, but I had comrades who survived the verge of death with me.
 And then that king… that personage… But, I’m certainly happy with this.
 What did happen at the end of the fighting…?

 While his helpless head has come to love calmly loitering around the forest as the ages passed, his body has continued to battle out of presumably instinct.
 This is notable since it implies that the head acts as another major center for the soul, which makes sense considering the brain is the location of the mind and required blood pumped from the heart like any other organ.
 Vengarl’s consciousness has remained with the soul in his head and evolved intellectually over time while the soul in the body continues to act on is instincts from before death.
-Despite the disconnect, Vengarl still dreams of his body’s violent actions and can feel when it is defeated, meaning that the fragmented soul still maintains an at least weak connection.
-And once the wild body is incapacitated, Vengarl can use that bond to regain full control of the stray soul, hence why we can summon both parts as one after defeating the body.
+Despite the disconnect, Vengarl still dreams of his body’s violent actions and can feel when it is defeated, meaning that the divided soul still maintains an at least weak connection.
+And once the wild body is incapacitated, Vengarl can leverage that bond to regain full control of the stray soul, hence why we can summon both parts as one spirit after defeating the physical body.
+For our unprompted assistance in his plight, the former hero lends his aid on our journey to become a greater king than Vendrick at both Dragon Shrine and the Throne of Want.

 Before that though, Vengarl is left to just observe world without really knowing the exact fate of either his body or the battle and kingdom he fought in.
 He has mellowed out over the years, acting far more congenial than his history would suggest.
 And he enjoys it, which may make him a microcosm for Forossa as a whole.
 Like Vengarl, the country has known only endless fighting with everyone around it, exhausting itself in battle after battle.
 Vengarl received relief and even fulfillment taking a breather from war.
 Had Forossa done the same, it may well have survived and perhaps flourished with a richer culture.
 But just like Vengarl, the nation never noticed these other valuable elements in the midst of battle and lost what little it did have.
 Now only a meager, dispossessed people remains to scavenge ruins, perhaps with the hope that their culture will one day find new life after a break. (a hope which DS3 ultimately answers) Forossa’s warriors’ traditions ended with it, but its legacy carries on.